Carolina-Toste/CFG_Data_and_SQL/README.md

 # Code First Girls: Introduction to Data and SQL Course
 I undertook this course run by Code First Girls during Winter 2023.
 This course is an 8 week introductory course and was my first experience of databases and SQL.
 We used MySQL Workbench throughout the course and learned:

+- database creation, structure and management
+- basic queries
-database creation, structure and management basic queries queries with conditions, group by, having subqueries joins and the union operator transactions views stored functions stored procedures events triggers backups
+- queries with conditions, group by, having
+- subqueries
+- joins and the union operator
+- views
+- stored functions
+- stored procedures
+- events
+- triggers
+- backups

 ## Final Project
 This repository contains my final project which was a requirement of the course.